grap/odoo-addons-intercompany-trade/intercompany_trade_base/README.rst

   ResPartner._intercompany_tradefields_allowed()

-* Updating a company will update associated partners, in each company that that has trade with the updated company.
+* Updating a company will update associated partners, in each company that that has trade with the updated company

 Demo Data
 ---------